Nj-kol/apache-pinot-demos/batch/Batch ingestion.md

 }
 ```

-## Creating a table config
+### Creating a table config

 * A table config is used to define the config related to the Pinot table.
 Here's the table config for the sample CSV file.
-You can use this as a reference to build your own table config.
-Simply edit the `tableName` and `schemaName`

 `${HOME}/volumes/pinot/samples/transcript/transcript-table-offline.json`